 Developing Countries: A significant percentage of IMU's budget, including grants received from individuals, mathematical societies, foundations, and funding agencies, is spent on activities for developing countries.
-Starting from 2011, this will be done through the newly created Commission for Developing Countries (CDC).
+Since 2011, this is done through the Commission for Developing Countries (CDC).

 History of Mathematics: The International Commission for the History of Mathematics (ICHM) is operated jointly by the IMU and the Division of the History of Science (DHS) of the International Union for the History and Philosophy of Science (IUHPS).